Home » Explore Parks » Holly River State Park » Activities at Holly River State Park

 Horseback Riding

 Holly River State Park offers overnight camping with horses.
 Advanced reservations are required to reserve one or more of the three campsites (numbers 79, 80, 81).
 Corrals are included in the campsite reservation.
-Trails designated for equestrian use are indicated below and are included in the park pack and map.
+Trails designated for equestrian use are marked on the park map.

 Museums and Historical Sites